 Support Canada's commitment to achieving the UN's Sustainable Development Goals

-Whether your school is a leader in environmental stewardship or you are just starting your journey, the EcoSchools Canada in Alberta program offers many benefits.
-EcoSchools focuses on learning through action, sustainability, and global citizenship.
-Instill hope in your students by focusing on solutions and careers of the future, and tie classroom material to real-world action plans and strategies, from local to global.
+Whether your school is a leader in environmental stewardship or you are just starting your journey, the EcoSchools Canada in Alberta program offers many benefits:

 - A step-by-step process for creating a flexible environmental and climate action plan that supports real-world, community-based plans and strategies

-Links to local programs and supports to help you complete actions
+- Links to local programs and resources to help you complete actions

 - Opportunity to network, share, and celebrate with other schools, teachers and students